adcimon/cheatsheets/dotnet/README.md

 ## Publish

-The `dotnet publish` command ([docs](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-publish)) publishes the application and its dependencies to a folder for deployment to a hosting system.
+The [dotnet publish](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-publish) command publishes the application and its dependencies to a folder for deployment to a hosting system.

 ## Special Folders